 Target range lower limit

-Latest data point is Jan 2025
+Latest data point is Apr 2025

-- The Fed has paused its rate cuts after lowering rates three times. - There is significant disagreement among investors as to how much and when the Fed will cut rates in 2025.
+- The Fed has paused its rate cuts after lowering rates three times in 2024. - There is significant disagreement among investors as to how much and when the Fed will cut rates in 2025.